The Northern Lights

 Algonquin Provincial Park

 With the sun poking up over a panorama of treetops, seemingly setting the skyline on fire with broad strokes of orange, and waves gently lapping against the bow of your canoe, it’s not hard to imagine why Canada’s oldest provincial park is also one of the most inspiring natural wonders of Canada.
 It’s the place where the Group of Seven, Canada’s most famous painters, did most of their work.
-It’s also an escape for millions of campers, hikers and paddlers each year, trading the bustle of city-life for utter solitude in the untouched Ontario park.
+It’s also an escape for millions of campers, hikers and paddlers each year, trading the bustle of city-life for utter solitude in the pristine wilderness.

 Ellesmere Island